 It's Always Sunny in Iberia

-Rory Chandler Energy & Green Tech Finance, Renewable Energy, permanent-hires...
+Rory Chandler Energy, ESG & Green Tech Finance, Energy & Green Tech Finance, Permanent...

 There is no doubt Spain is the hottest renewables market in Europe right now.
 According to Solar Asset Management Europe, the country added three times the amount of solar PV in 2019 than in the entire last decade.
 In the first seven months of 2020 alone, renewables achieved a 44.7% share of the national electricity mix.